 2. Graded Quality Assurance

-Criterion II of , provides for the application of quality assurance over activities affecting the quality of structures, systems, and components to an extent consistent with their importance to safety.
+Criterion II, “Quality Assurance Program,” of Appendix B, “Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants,” to Title 10 of the Code of Federal Regulations (10 CFR) Part 50, “Domestic Licensing of Production and Utilization Facilities,” provides for the application of quality assurance over activities affecting the quality of structures, systems, and components to an extent consistent with their importance to safety.
 The application of graded quality assurance to the CGI dedication process should include consideration of the item's importance to safety and other factors specific to the item being procured.
 Certain items and services may require extensive controls throughout all stages of development while others may require only a limited quality assurance involvement in selected phases of development.
 The following factors should be considered in determining the extent of quality assurance to be applied: (a) The importance of malfunction or failure of the item to plant safety, (b) the complexity or uniqueness of the item, (c) the need for special controls and surveillance over process and equipment, (d) the degree to which functional compliance can be demonstrated by inspection and test, and (e) the quality history and degree of standardization of the item.
-Additional guidance on the use of graded quality assurance can be found in the non-mandatory appendix to ANSI N45.2.13-1976.
+Additional guidance on the use of graded quality assurance can be found in the non-mandatory appendix to ANSI N45.2.13-1976 “Quality Assurance Requirements for Control of Procurement of Items and Services for Nuclear Power Plants”.

 3. Consideration of Failure Modes